techstartucalgary/Docs/src/installation/installfest/README.md

 pyenv will be useful for those who are working with Django or Flask.

+#### Downloading Xcode
+Recommended for those who are working with React Native.
+Xcode is an integrated development environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, iPadOS, watchOS, and tvOS.
+To download Xcode, go to the App Store and search for [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).

 #### That's it!
 Now that you have installed all the tools you need, you are ready to start coding like a PRO.
 If you have any questions, feel free to ask your project lead or one of the exec members.